Testimonials and Success Stories

 Intensive Support Learner, Darlington.

 "Thanks so much.
 I am so happy that the class is to continue, in view of the cutbacks being announced.
 I cannot begin to tell you what a difference being able to converse in Italian made to our holiday in Bologna.
-It was wonderful to be able to speak to, and understand people in shops, restaurants, railway stations etc. My husband was very impressed.
+It was wonderful to be able to speak to, and understand people in shops, restaurants, railway stations for example.
+My husband was very impressed.
 Can't wait to learn more".

 Pauline - Italian